WyrdStudios/iris-landing/tools/README.md

-# Iris AI Assistant Website - Build Tools
+# Iris Personalized Assistant Website - Build Tools

-This directory contains the build tools and development utilities for the Iris AI Assistant website.
+This directory contains the build tools and development utilities for the Iris Personalized Assistant website.

 ## Build Tools Overview